-Using studding sails - In a chase situation, ships with trained crews (this excludes merchantmen, privateers and "green" crews) may use studding sails to get increased sailing speed.
+Using studding sails--In a chase situation, ships with trained crews (this excludes merchantmen, privateers and "green" crews) may use studding sails to get increased sailing speed.
 This bonus is +50% for movement when studding sails are set, but there is also a 50% increase in sails aloft, so each mast sets 4 SF with studding sails instead of 3.
-Therefore, hits taken high are scored at 3/2 value due to this extra increase in sails.

-When studding sails are set rigging hanging low near the deck presents a fire danger, and it is therefore not possible to fire either broadside or upper deck chase guns when studding sails are set.
+Therefore, hits taken high are scored at 3/4 value due to this extra increase in sails.
+When studding sails are set, rigging hanging low near the deck presents a fire danger, and it is therefore not possible to fire either broadside or upper deck chase guns when studding sails are set.
 Studding sails take one full turn to furl or unfurl.

-Kedging - Kedging may be done in fairly shallow water, and employs the same number of ship's crew as it does to anchor plus two boat crews.
+Kedging--Kedging may be done in fairly shallow water, and employs 60% of the ship's crew.
 Preparations, which include launching longboats, take up one turn.